gavinlouuu-kpt/label-studio-processor/README.md

 - Ensure Label Studio server is running and accessible
 - Verify API key has necessary permissions
-- For large datasets, exports may take some time
+- For large datasets with multiple instances, exports may take longer
 - Images must be uploaded to Label Studio server first
 - Training data preparation requires exported data structure
+- Memory usage increases with number of instances per image
+- Consider batch processing for large datasets with many instances